 - All parents will be invited to participate on school committees, including our Parent Council and Cabinet.

-The Student-Parent-Teacher-Administrator Contracts, a voluntary agreement between home and school, will
+The Compact brochures for each grade level, a voluntary agreement between home and school, will

-- Be reviewed through the Parent Council and School Improvement Team in the spring of each year, or earlier, for suggestions for improvement.
+- Be reviewed through the Parent Council and School Improvement Team in the spring of each year for suggestions for improvement.

-- Be distributed at the beginning of each school year and at intake meetings as new students enroll.
+- Be distributed at the beginning of each school year via the school website, Class DOJO, the Student Handbook, and at intake meetings as new students enroll.

 - Define expectations and shared responsibilities of all parties,